hdinkel/linuxcommandline/linux_intermediate/commandlinetools.rst

 ::

   # find ~/Documents -name '*.txt' | xargs grep 'protein'
    DNA.txt:living organisms and many viruses.
-Along with RNA and proteins, DNA is one of DNA.txt:within proteins.
-The code is read by copying stretches of DNA into the related DNA.txt:chromatin proteins such as histones compact and organize DNA.
-These compact DNA.txt:structures guide the interactions between DNA and other proteins, helping P04062.txt:RT   "Identification and quantification of N-linked glycoproteins using ...
+Along with RNA ...
+   DNA.txt:within proteins.
+The code is read by copying stret...
+   DNA.txt:chromatin proteins such as histones compact and or...
+   DNA.txt:structures guide the interactions between DNA and ...
+   P04062.txt:RT   "Identification and quantification of N-li...
+   ...

 Similarly, we can use `xargs` and `find` to quickly delete multiple files spread